In Search Of Yummy-ness

 • Worcestershire Sauce: Adds savoury richness to balance the filling.
 Omit if you don't have it.

-• Bread: Soft, thinly sliced white bread is ideal.
-Whole wheat or other soft sandwich breads also work.
+• Bread: Soft, thinly sliced white bread is best, but whole wheat or other soft sandwich breads also work.

 More Appetizer Recipes